jjdelvalle/jblog/_posts/2021-01-18-gradcafe-data.md

 `u*`

+This query yields around 500,000 results at the time of writing.
 I, however, found that the following query yields more results at the cost of being a lot slower to process by the site.

 `(a*|e*|i*|o*|u*)`

+This query yields 650,000+ results.

 It was this query alone that made me implemente the async fetching and scraping of data.
-Sometimes GradCafe won't be able to handle all the requests and might just 504 on you.
+Sometimes GradCafe won't be able to handle all the requests and might just `504` on you.
 Retrying might solve the issue.

 ## Overall GradCafe Statistics